arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 ### Pull Requests

 Use a web based Git hosting alternative like [GitHub](https://github.com/) or [BitBucket](https://bitbucket.org/) that supports pull requests for branches.
-This let you tell other team members about code changes before they are merged into the master branch.
+This lets you tell other team members about code changes before they are merged into another branch.

-Use this for discussion and to spread knowledge about different parts of the code base by [code reviews](http://en.wikipedia.org/wiki/Code_review).
+Use the pull request to discuss and spread knowledge about the different parts of the code base and changes to it by [code reviews](http://en.wikipedia.org/wiki/Code_review).
 Code reviews can be both high level or very thorough.
-The important thing is that someone else other than the author takes a look at the changes and says “thumbs up” before the code is merged into the master.
+The important thing is that someone else other than the author takes a look at the changes and says “thumbs up” before the code is merged.

-Be open to discussion, but don’t let the review process hold back a merge to long.
-It is every team member’s responsibility to be keep the process quick and smooth within reasonable limits.
+Be open to discussion, but don’t let the review process hold back a merge too long.
+It is every team member’s responsibility to keep the process quick and smooth.

-It is also a good idea to keep an extra friendly tone in the discussions to avoid misunderstandings and grief.
-Use [emojis](http://www.emoji-cheat-sheet.com/) to keep the discussion fun and productive.
+It is also a good idea to keep an extra friendly tone to avoid misunderstandings and grief.
+Use [emojis](http://www.emoji-cheat-sheet.com/) extensively to keep the discussion fun and productive.

 * [Understanding the GitHub Flow](https://guides.github.com/introduction/flow/index.html)
 * [How GitHub Uses GitHub to Build GitHub](https://www.youtube.com/watch?v=qyz3jkOBbQY)